 Interestingly, we’ve found ourselves in a rather odd situation – sailing around Charleston on a 56’ sailboat isn’t fun

 The marina that we’re in sits right smack in the middle of a tidal river.
 Coming and going outside of slack tide, when the river is running fast, is almost a certain disaster.
 Every week a boat gets pinned up against docked boats because the engine isn’t capable of fighting the tide and making it into a slip.
-A boat enter a pontoon area, lines up to turn into a slip and before the skipper makes the turn, the boat is pushed onto docked boats and has to sit there until the slack tide arrives.
+A boat enters a pontoon area, lines up to turn into a slip and before the skipper makes the turn, the boat is pushed onto docked boats and has to sit there until the slack tide arrives.

 Furthermore, the harbor that we’re in is so small that we have to tack constantly rather than have an enjoyable easygoing sail.
 When we took my parents out they sat around enjoying the sights while I tacked one way, crossed the boat and prepared to tack the other way…repeat, repeat, repeat.

-Sure, we could sail out into the Atlantic Ocean but usually the conditions are not favorable for an enjoyable ride
+Sure, we could sail out into the Atlantic Ocean but usually, the conditions are not favorable for an enjoyable ride

 Our dream is to still circumnavigate the world but our daughter’s education must come first.
 She’s been in school for three months and thus far she not only loves the steady routine but she’s making massive strides in her academics.
 Sienna has made many friends, she participates in everything and it’s a joy to see her in an environment where she’s thriving.